 docopt is based on conventions that have been used for decades in help messages and man pages for describing a program’s interface.
 An interface description in docopt is such a help message, but formalized.

 Bonus feature: It is implemented in many languages, so the same command line description will also generate parsers in C++, julia etc.

 FFS there is another hip one that uses even more shiny features yay.
 This one has unusually compact syntax, since it uses typed-hinting in arguments to sort it out, which, I get it, is nice.
 Is it nice enough to throw everything out and start again with a new, incompatible system?
-Whe yes, it is nice enough for at least a few developers, and now you need to know about it too.
+Whe yes, it is nice enough for at least a few developers, and now you need to know about it or you will be less cool than them.

 is a Python package for creating beautiful command line interfaces in a composable way with as little code as necessary.
 It’s the “Command Line Interface Creation Kit”.
 It’s highly configurable but comes with sensible defaults out of the box. […]